wp-plugins/media-file-renamer/readme.txt

 3. Has to be renamed.

 == Changelog ==

+= 2.3.6 =
+* Add: UTF-8 support for renaming files.
+Before playing with this, give it a try.
+Windows-based hosting service will probably not work well with this.

 = 2.3.4 =
 * Fix: Auto-Rename was renaming files even though it was disabled.